How to Set Up a VoIP Phone Tree in 4 Steps

 Agent or representative directories allow clients to have immediate and direct access to their points of contact.
 Customize your tree to include a dial-by-name directory where agents have a specific extension number for customers with existing relationships with particular team members.
 This shortens the customer’s waiting time and connects them with someone familiar and knowledgeable about their account.

-2. Assign Phone Tree Call Groups
+Step 2: Assign Phone Tree Call Groups

 Once your diagram is completed, the next step is to classify your employees by their respective departments.
 Call groups are assigned to specific departments, so it’s crucial to ensure employees are assigned to the correct department to avoid misrouting calls.
-For example, a customer intending to reach customer support would find it frustrating to be routed instead sent to someone from the sales department.
+For example, a customer intending to reach customer support would find it frustrating to be routed to someone from the sales department.

-3. Configure Settings in the IVR Menu
+Step 3: Configure Settings in the IVR Menu

-Now that all your staff and departments have been identified and laid out, the next step is configuring your interactive voice response (IVR) menus.
+Now that all your staff and departments have been identified and laid out, the next step is configuring your interactive voice response menus.
 The process varies from provider to provider, but typically, it would entail using its web portal and a visual hierarchy for IVR configuration.
-In the portal, account managers would outline each menu item identifying the action corresponding to each key press.
+In the portal, account managers would outline each menu item, identifying the action corresponding to each key press.

 To illustrate the process, we are citing RingCentral as one of our phone tree examples, as it currently has one of the best IVR systems on the market.
 Its IVR solution is part of a cloud-based call center solution with a Visual IVR Editor, which provides a clean user interface with drag-and-drop menus for users.
 This makes the process of setting up a menu simple and easy.